Offsetting an audio amplifier

 Resistors can be matched by using high tolerance types or measuring them.
 However, it is often sufficient to take, say, four successive resistors from the 'belt' in which they are packaged.

-The performance of a constant current source can be improved by adding an extra transistor, the output characteristics of the cascode circuit approach those of an ideal current source much more closely than those of the single transistor circuit.
+The performance of a constant current source, which importantly helps to isolate supply noise from the 'tail' or say a class A driver, can be improved by adding an extra transistor, the output characteristics of the cascode circuit approach those of an ideal current source much more closely than those of the single transistor circuit.

 The time it takes this capacitor (usually a single electrolytic) to charge and discharge can result in large near-DC swings appearing on the output.
 Particularly noticeable at high outputs, bass notes tend to lose definition.
 The quality of the capacitor chosen can also affect performance at high frequencies.
 To overcome this, some designs will use, say, a 10µF polypropylene type.
-Feedback impedances can then increase, but if the opamp used has a high enough input impedance this may not be significant in subjective terms.
+Feedback impedances can then increase, but this may not be significant in subjective terms.

 Alternatively, if single op-amps are used then conventional off-setting can be applied.
 This has been used in designs where fuses have been placed in the supply rails, rather than the output (non-linear resistive effects at low frequencies).